opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 To better understand and monitor your cluster, use the [cat API](../catapis/).

-## Step 6: Configure shard allocation awareness or forced awareness
+## (Advanced) Step 6: Configure shard allocation awareness or forced awareness

-If your nodes are spread across many geographical zones, you can configure shard allocation awareness to allocate all replica shards to a zone that’s different from their primary shard.
+If your nodes are spread across several geographical zones, you can configure shard allocation awareness to allocate all replica shards to a zone that’s different from their primary shard.

 With shard allocation awareness, if the nodes in one of your zones fail, you can be assured that your replica shards are spread across your other zones.
 It adds a layer of fault tolerance than just individual node failure.